Lucian Holtwiesche

 Significant differences in the ratio of study spaces to students

-For the analysis, study spaces in the university libraries of ten major university cities were recorded and compared to the respective number of students.
-In total, 16,895 study spaces in 97 libraries were evaluated.
-The situation is particularly tense in Aachen and Frankfurt am Main.
-In both cities, there are only 0.26 study spaces per 100 students.
-Hamburg (0.41), Stuttgart (0.77), Bochum (0.86), and Cologne (0.95) also fall significantly short of one study space per 100 students.
-Even cities with comparatively better figures do not achieve a comfortable level: Munich has 3.59 study spaces per 100 students, Berlin 3.15, and Münster 3.00.
-Even there, only a limited number of study spaces are available.
-The problem is therefore not only the number of study spaces but also their organization, as fair distribution is not possible without binding booking rules and utilization data.
+For the analysis, study spaces in the university libraries of ten major university cities were recorded and compared to the number of students in each city.
+A total of 25,386 study spaces in 97 libraries were evaluated.
+The situation is particularly strained in Stuttgart, where only 0.77 study spaces are available per 100 students.
+Cologne (1.14), Aachen (1.34), and Bochum (1.60) also fall significantly below two study spaces per 100 students.
+Hamburg has 2.13 study spaces per 100 students.
+Even cities with relatively better figures do not reach a comfortable level: Berlin has 4.36 study spaces per 100 students, and Frankfurt am Main has 4.15.
+Munich (3.59), Münster (3.41), and Düsseldorf (3.39) are in the middle range with limited study spaces available.
+The issue is not just the number of study spaces, but also their organization, as fair distribution is not possible without binding booking rules and utilization data.

 Many students, many libraries – yet still bottlenecks

-The numbers show: Even high absolute numbers of spaces and libraries do not prevent bottlenecks when many students want to study simultaneously.
-Particularly in such cities, it becomes clear that capacity alone is not sufficient without transparent booking rules and real-time information on utilization.
+The numbers reveal: Even high absolute numbers of spaces and libraries do not prevent bottlenecks when many students want to study at the same time.
+Especially in such cities, it becomes evident that capacities alone are not enough if there is a lack of transparent booking rules and real-time utilization information.

 Without transparency, finding space becomes a stress factor

-What exacerbates the situation further: Only a few libraries, such as the specialist library of the Technical University of Munich, currently have a booking and utilization system for study spaces.
-As a result, students usually only find out on site if spaces are available.
-At the same time, institutions lack a transparent overview of how heavily individual areas are actually used.
-During high-demand periods, such as exam times, this leads to unnecessary trips, uneven utilization, and additional organizational effort.
-Without digital booking and utilization systems, the availability of study spaces remains largely unplannable for students and barely manageable for libraries.
+What exacerbates the situation further: Only a few libraries, such as the library at the Technical University of Munich, have so far implemented a booking and utilization system for study spaces.
+Therefore, students mostly only find out on-site whether spaces are available.
+At the same time, institutions lack a transparent overview of how intensively different areas are actually used.
+During periods of high demand, such as exam times, this results in unnecessary trips, uneven utilization, and additional organizational effort.
+Without digital booking and utilization systems, the availability of study spaces for students remains largely unpredictable and hardly manageable for libraries.

-“Especially during exam phases, reliable planning is crucial.
-Students should not only find out on-site that all spaces are occupied,” says Lucian Holtwiesche, Managing Director and Co-Founder at anny.
-“Transparent utilization displays and booking options create planning security and relieve both libraries and students equally.
-Digital solutions can help distribute existing study spaces more fairly and use them more efficiently, so that learning does not fail as early as the journey there.”
+"Especially during exam periods, reliable planning is crucial.
+Students should not have to wait until they're on-site to find out that all spaces are occupied," says Lucian Holtwiesche, Managing Director and Co-Founder at anny.
+"Transparent utilization displays and booking options create planning security and relieve both libraries and students equally.
+Digital solutions can help distribute existing study spaces more fairly and use them more efficiently, ensuring that learning doesn't fail before even arriving."